brunjlar/neural/README.md

 - offer a limitted choice of network architectures, training algorithms or error functions and are not easily extensible.

-The goal of this library is to have an implementation in native Haskell (and yet is reasonably efficient) and offers maximal flexibility.
+The goal of this library is to have an implementation in native Haskell (reasonably efficient) which offers maximal flexibility.